Compatible Time-Sharing System: Influences

 CTSS was described in a paper presented at the 1962 Spring Joint Computer Conference, and greatly influenced the design of other early time-sharing systems.

 Maurice Wilkes witnessed CTSS and the design of the Titan Supervisor was inspired by that.

-Dennis Ritchie wrote in 1977 that UNIX could be seen as a "modern implementation" of CTSS.
 Multics, which was also developed by Project MAC, was started in the 1960s as a successor to CTSS – and in turn inspired the development of Unix in 1969.
-One of the technical terms inherited by these systems from CTSS is daemon.
+Dennis Ritchie wrote in 1977 that Unix could be seen as a "modern implementation" of CTSS.
+One of the technical terms inherited from CTSS by these successor systems is daemon.

 Incompatible Timesharing System (ITS), another early, revolutionary, and influential MIT time-sharing system, was produced by people who disagreed with the direction taken by CTSS, and later, Multics; the name was a parody of "CTSS", as later the name "Unix" was a parody of "Multics".
 CTSS and ITS file systems have a number of design elements in common.
-Both have an M.F.D. (master file directory) and one or more U.F.D. (user file directories).
-Neither of them have nested directories (sub-directories).
-Both have file names consisting of two names which are a maximum of six-characters long.
+Both have an MFD (master file directory) and one or more UFD (user file directories).
+Neither of them support nested directories (sub-directories).
+Both have file names consisting of two parts which are a maximum of six-characters long.
 Both support linked files.